thomjur/home_page/cv.md

 - Presentation: "MOOC, Youtube und Udacity: Universitäres Lehren und Lernen im Zeitalter des Internet"

 **Doctoral Student Reviewer for Research School PLUS**
-Ruhr-University Bochum, since 2014
+Ruhr-Universität Bochum, since 2014

 **Participation in the International Summer School ERiC 2014 (“Eurasian Religions in Contact”) of the Käte Hamburger Kolleg “Dynamics in the History of Religions between Asia and Europe”**
-Ruhr-University Bochum, July 2014
+Ruhr-Universität Bochum, July 2014

 - Presentation: "Differentiation between Politics and Religion: Byzantium after the Council of Chalcedon (451) with a Focus on the Relation between the Greek Orthodoxy in Constantinople and Armenia"